CarlSargunar/Umbraco-Docker-Workshop/Prerequisites.md

     - Enough free space to store container images and instances.
 Recommended to have at least 15Gb of available space.
 Database containers particularly can sometimes be quite large.
 - A working Docker engine installation.
     - For Windows or Mac, the best way to do this is using [Docker Desktop](https://docs.docker.com/get-docker/).
-    - For linux there are installations which are distro specific available [here](https://docs.docker.com/engine/install/).
+    - For linux there are installations which are distro specific available [here](https://docs.docker.com/desktop/linux/install/).
-        - On Linux you will also need to setup docker-compose - instructions available [here](https://docs.docker.com/compose/install/).

 This guide is primarily focused on Windows and Mac development, but will work for Linux just as well.

 ## SDK

-Check the version of the SDK you have installed using the following
+Check the version of the .NET SDK you have installed using the following command:

     dotnet sdk check

-This workshop will require version 6.0 of the SDK, preferrably the latest version available - at the time of writing this is version 6.0.300.
+This workshop will require version 6.0 of the SDK, preferrably the latest version available - at the time of writing this is version 6.0.300, but a minimum of version 6.0.203.
+If you need to download the SDK, you can do so from [https://dotnet.microsoft.com/en-us/download/visual-studio-sdks](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks).

 ![sdk-check](/media/1_sdk_check.png)